Get started

 Application allowlisting for third-party SaaS application (IP allowlisting)

 You can use Tailscale to allow users access to third-party hosted applications, where access is restricted using IP application allowlisting.
 In this scenario, traffic for a certain application, www.example-saas-app.com, is allowed for your organization’s resources only if coming from a known set of fixed IP addresses.
-You can host an exit node in your network to route all traffic leaving your network, and use that node’s IP address as part of an application allowlist.
+You can host an exit node in your network to route all traffic leaving your network, and use that device’s IP address as part of an application allowlist.
 You can also use auto approvers to automatically approve exit nodes.

-What this ACL does:
+What this example does:

 • All Tailscale Admins (autogroup:admin) (such as the IT team) can access the devices tagged withtag:application-exit-node (for maintenance).